 Things that we might not have expected before, such as the emergence of new jobs as graphic designers, content creators, online motorcycle taxis, and positions that were previously done directly (analog), can now be done with just the touch of a finger.

 Also read: The Right SWOT Analysis For Your Business Success

 The Implementation of Industry 4.0 Technology on HashMicro

 As previously mentioned, technology 4.0 creates many technological developments in aspects of life.
 For example, the business system can now be automated by a certain program.
 HashMicro has a set of software that functions to manage and integrate various operational activities in a company, like accounting, inventory, procurement, and many more.
 Also, HashMicro has software that can automate various aspects of a business.
 This software is ERP (Enterprise Resource Planning).

 ERP software makes it easy for business people or companies to facilitate business with real-time and accurate information so that you can earn good business decisions based on the data generated.
 By collecting transaction data from multiple sources, ERP systems prevent data duplication by providing data integrity.
 Of course, this convenience is evidence of efforts to take advantage of industrial revolution 4.0 technology that makes it easier for humans.

 Change does not always have a bad meaning.
 With the industrial revolution 1.0 to 4.0, technology has positively impacted society when humans experienced it.
-In the past, the human movement was limited to the ability of nature, power, and energy.
+In the past, human movement was limited to the ability of nature, power, and energy.
 Now the industrial revolution gives us free and fair space to run the economy.